ebardelli/website/content/posts/2026-02-09-enrollment-projections.md

 CSR is notably less accurate for individual grades and schools than for district-wide totals.
 This is because of the compounding effect of small errors in grade-to-grade progression rates.
 Also, school-level projections are more sensitive to localized, yearly "exogenous shocks", which might lead to biased estimates when using historical averages.

 The CSR accuracy also declines sharply as the projection period extends beyond one year.
-Like the *compounding error* problem in financial forecasting, where small, individual errors can lead to a significant divergence from actual outcomes, this issue presents a similar challenge.
-When yearly projections consistently favor one direction, like being too optimistic or pessimistic, it creates problems.
-Over time, this persistent bias can lead to systematic overestimation or underestimation of enrollment.
+This issue is like the *compounding error* problem in financial forecasting, where small, individual errors can lead to a significant divergence from actual outcomes.
+When yearly projections consistently favor one direction, like being too optimistic or pessimistic, it creates compounding errors where the projections can be off several percentage points from the eventual enrollment.
+Over time, this persistent bias can lead to systematic overestimation or underestimation of enrollment, which can have significant implications for resource allocation and planning.

 Finally, CSR models usually provide a single point estimate as the projection.
-While this might be sufficient for some planning purposes, it makes it difficult to account for expected external shocks or uncertainty in enrollment, leaving further guesswork for the analyst to adjust the projection based on their knowledge of local trends and conditions.
+While this might be sufficient for some planning purposes, it makes it difficult to account for expected external shocks or uncertainty in enrollment, leaving further guesswork for the policy maker to adjust the projection based on their knowledge of local trends and conditions.

-### Structural and Regression Model Challenges
+### Regression and Structural Model Challenges

-While these models attempt to incorporate external variables, the difficulty of acquiring adequate time-series data for all necessary variables often limits them.
+While these models attempt to incorporate external variables and can provide an estimate of the uncertainty of the predicted enrollment, the difficulty of acquiring adequate time-series data for all necessary variables often limits them.
 Even when data is available, it is often of poor quality, particularly regarding net migration by grade and private school enrollment.
-Including too many exogenous variables can lead to statistical problems like multicollinearity.
+Including too many exogenous variables can lead to statistical problems like multicollinearity or overfitting of the prediction to the historical data.

-Another limitation of these models is data availability.
+Another limitation of using these models for school- and district-level projections is data availability.
 Most external variables are usually available only at the county level (e.g., population growth, unemployment rates), which may not accurately reflect the local conditions for a specific school district.
 For example, a new production plan might open in a county, leading to a reduction in unemployment rates, suggesting an increase in enrollment.
 The new production plan will not equally affect all districts in the county, as some districts may be more impacted than others, influencing the enrollment increase unevenly.

 These reasons lead experts to frequently use these more complex models for state or national enrollment predictions, benefiting from better data quality and availability, rather than for local district projections.

 ### Systemic and Behavioral Biases

-Prior literature has shown that districts may intentionally bias their projections based on financial or political incentives.
+Research has shown that districts may intentionally bias their projections based on financial or political incentives.
 For example, studies in New York and Kentucky found that districts often underestimate revenues and overestimate expenditures to build budget slack or reach optimal fund balance levels.

-Models often struggle to factor in the impact of charter school competition, which can significantly alter enrollment and costs.

-Because no computational model can account for every local variable, the process remains highly subjective.
-Decision-makers often must use "guesses" and multiple "passes" to reconcile model outputs with their own knowledge of local trends, such as the relocation of special education programs or new magnet school openings.

-Finally, all models are subject to the inherent uncertainty of the future; for instance, forecast error increases significantly during economic downturns like the Great Recession.
+These adjustments are often made without explicitly stating the assumptions or rationale behind them, making it difficult to evaluate the accuracy of projections, leading to a lack of transparency and accountability in the decisions made using these projections.

+Most of the existing projection models also do not provide a clear picture regarding possible variability in the possible enrollment projections.
+Even if all projection models are subject to the inherent uncertainty of the future, providing a single point estimate from a CSR might suggest overconfidence in a projection that is actually quite uncertain.
+This can lead to a false sense of precision and may not adequately prepare districts for potential fluctuations in enrollment.
+For example, if a district is projecting enrollment for the next five years for facilities planning purposes, the uncertainty around that projection will likely increase with each year.
+A single point estimate does not capture this increasing uncertainty, which can lead to underpreparedness for potential enrollment changes.

 # A New Approach: Monte Carlo Simulations

-This blog post describes an alternative approach to enrollment projections that builds upon the strengths of the CSR method while addressing some of its limitations.
-This approach uses similar input data as traditional CSR models: enrollment by grade and school, student survival rates, and new student generation rates.
+In this blog post, I describe an alternative approach to enrollment projections that builds upon the strengths of the CSR and regression methods while addressing some of their limitations.
+This approach uses similar input data as these traditional models, enrollment by grade and school, while separately calculating student survival rates and new student generation rates, and combining them using a new Monte Carlo simulation framework.

-A Monte Carlo simulation framework handles this data, allowing for explicit modeling of uncertainty and presenting a range of outcomes instead of a single point estimate.
-These simulations can run thousands of times, and each time they randomly change the underlying projection assumptions.
-Analyzing the distribution of outcomes from these separate runs helps us understand the range of potential enrollment outcomes and their probabilities.

-These outcome ranges, which offer a quantitative measure of uncertainty in enrollment projections and guide adjustments for "exogenous shocks" by enabling local experts to choose a projection percentile for further forecasting, can inform decision-making.
+A Monte Carlo simulation framework allows for explicit modeling of uncertainty and presents a range of outcomes instead of a single point estimate.
+Separate simulations run thousands of times, each time randomly changing the underlying projection assumptions, and are combined together in an overall distribution of possible enrollment outcomes.
+These outcome ranges inform decision making by both providing a projection point estimate alongside possible alternative outcomes, which offer a quantitative measure of uncertainty in enrollment projections and guide adjustments for "exogenous shocks" by enabling local experts to choose a projection percentile for further forecasting.

 In addition, the simulations explicitly model student survival, or continued year-to-year enrollment, and new student generation, or new entries into the system, as separate processes, unlike traditional CSR models that combine these into a single grade progression ratio.
 This allows for more robust modeling, especially in the presence of strong "exogenous shocks" that might affect one process more than another.
 For example, the completion of a new housing development might lead to a surge in new student generation, while a change in promotion policies might lead to a drop in student survival rates.

 Finally, this approach uses off-the-shelf, open-source, and freely available tools, such as `DuckDB` for data processing and analysis.
 This analysis uses `SQL` queries, which are more accessible to school district staff than specialized statistical software or programming languages.
 Student-level data is required to run the simulations, with certified CALPADS data being ideal for California districts.

-## The Stochastic Processes of Survival and Generation
+## The Stochastic Processes of Continued Enrollment and New Student Enrollment

-The Monte Carlo simulation approach models enrollment as a stochastic process driven by two key components: student survival and new student generation.
+The Monte Carlo simulation approach models enrollment as a stochastic process driven by two key components: continued enrollment (i.e., student survival) and new student enrollment (i.e., new student generation).

-This stochastic process models enrollment as a random process, similar to how we would expect it to play out in the real world.
+The simulation handles these two enrollment types as random processes, similar to how we would expect them to play out in the real world.
 In other words, enrollment is not predicted by a set of circumstances that are known using past data.
 Instead, each enrollment projection is based on a set of possible outcomes, each one with its own likelihood of happening.
 All these separate outcomes are combined into a known distribution of outcomes, which can be analyzed to understand the range of potential enrollment outcomes and their probabilities.

-The Monte Carlo simulation approach models these outcomes directly by simulating the enrollment process multiple times, each time randomly drawing from the underlying distributions of survival and generation rates.
+The Monte Carlo simulation approach models these enrollment outcomes directly by simulating the enrollment process multiple times, each time randomly drawing from the underlying distributions of continued enrollment and new student enrollment rates.
 This allows us to capture the natural uncertainty in enrollment projections and provide a range of potential outcomes rather than a single point estimate.

 The name of the method comes from a common approach in statistics and computational mathematics, where random sampling is used to understand the behavior of a system that is difficult to model analytically.
 Its name comes from the Monte Carlo Casino in Monaco, which is famous for its games of chance, reflecting the method's reliance on randomness and probability.

+## Technical Overview of the Simulation

 In technical terms, the simulation models enrollments as: